MeetMangrove/playbook/02-how_we_grow_together/01-retreats.html.md

 Retreat recruitements are targetted in hubs where we want to grow the community (#1 was Paris, #2 is Berlin)

-{write quickly what a retreat squad is expected to do}
+- {write quickly what a retreat squad is expected to do} :

+   - communicate before the retreat to attract applicants fitting with our criteria
+   - communicate after the retreat
+   - {write this from **"How to organize a Mangrove retreat"** doc}

 {write what Retreat Planning Coordinators are expected to do and not to do}